grpc/proposal/A98-SNI-setting-and-SNI-SAN-validation.md

 helper creating subchannel when invoed by the child LB policy.
 The `UpstreamTlsContext.SNI` would already be available to this provider from the parsed Cluster resource.

+##### Performance optimization
+If several or all of the endpoints in a cluster have the same hostname, then the corresponding Ssl provider instances all hold the same information, and this can lead to too many unnecessary objects created when not really necessary.
+To avoid this, the LB helper will maintain a map of hostname to Ssl provider instances and reuse the same instance if the hostname to use is the same.

 #### Tls handshake time changes
 In a language implementation dependent way, this SNI value to set will be passed on to the Tls handling code from the Tls context provider set as a subchannel attribute.
 For example, in Java, there is a `ProtocolNegotiators.ClientTlsHandler` that is made available the `SslContext` dynamically constructed based on the cert store to use as indicated by `UpstreamTlsContext`.
-The SNI value to use in the `SslContextProvider` will be made available to the `ProtocolNegotiators.ClientTlsHandler` to use when creating the `SslEngine` for the transport.
+The SNI value to use from the `SslContextProvider` will be made available to the `ProtocolNegotiators.ClientTlsHandler` to use when creating the `SslEngine` for the transport.

 [A29_impl-details]: https://github.com/grpc/proposal/blob/master/A29-xds-tls-security.md#implementation-details